-Uniformity in the law, as shown through these clusters, is just as instructive as variation.
+Uniformity in the law, as shown through our clusters, is just as instructive as variation.
 The most significant clusters that we investigated related to the collection of debts.
 These were clusters which went against the typical pattern we observed.
 While most clusters exhibited regional variation as they grew more distant from the Field Code, clusters having to do with creditors’ remedies were almost completely uniform across the American West and South.
 No single section of the code announced its preference for creditors’ rights; rather, the acceleration of creditors’ remedies resulted from the combination of several sections.
-In New York’s original enacted code from 1848, § 107 required a defendant to answer the complaint within twenty days, instead of at the next court session (which in some cases could have been as far as three months away); § 202 provided for default judgment as a matter of course, issued by a clerk without a judicial order if no adequate answer was received within the twenty days; §§ 128–133 abolished fictitious pleadings and required answers to state true facts verified by a defendant’s oath, all so that no trial would delay the enforcement of uncontestable obligations; finally, the code abolished a traditional thirty-day waiting period between issue of judgment and commencement of execution.
+In New York’s original enacted code from 1848, § 107 required a defendant to answer the complaint within twenty days, instead of at the next court session (which in some cases could have been as far as three months away); § 202 provided for default judgment issued by a clerk without a judicial order if no adequate answer was received within the twenty days; §§ 128–133 abolished fictitious pleadings and required answers to state true facts verified by a defendant’s oath, all so that no trial would delay the enforcement of uncontestable obligations; finally, the code abolished a traditional thirty-day waiting period between issue of judgment and commencement of execution.
 These provisions dealt with what merchants and capitalists perceived as an abuse of the common law system, where defendants in cases of debt could stretch out enforcement of debt collection for as long as two years.
 The Field Code’s summary judgment brought down the time of debt collection to a matter of weeks.
 The code thus traded the rhythms of agriculture for the rhythms of merchant finance.

 Clustering each of these sections reveals that western states along with the former Confederate states of South Carolina, North Carolina, and Florida copied each provision almost exactly.
 Midwestern and Upper South states that had already developed and maintained commercial ties to Chicago and New Orleans by 1850 varied the New York rules, sometimes by requiring answers only in term time, or permitting only a judge to decree default judgment rather than a clerk, in either case effectively stretching out enforcement and making a formal trial more likely.
 But in the Reconstruction South, and in the West over the same period, regardless of whether a jurisdiction abolished chancery or not, regardless of the racial exclusions it may have placed on witness testimony, the provisions on debt collection remained unchanged.
 When it came to creditors’ remedies, the law of New York became the law of the land.